 The Academic Success Center provides valuable resources for students who wish to become knowledgeable, successful, and active in creating their own educational experience.

-Disability Services offers academic accommodations to support your specific needs to provide access and opportunities for success as you pursue your education at University of Redlands.
+Accessibility offers academic accommodations to support your specific needs to provide access and opportunities for success as you pursue your education at University of Redlands.

 Our support for Native American students is unmatched by other colleges and universities in the Inland Empire.
 From advocates, mentors, and scholarships to on-campus Native community events (21 tribal groups reside within 100 miles of our campus), you’ll be able to experience and join a vibrant, growing native community.
 Learn more about NSP.

 Making the grade is one thing.
 Navigating your future is another.
-To help you successfully transition from student to professional life, the University of Redlands’ Office of Professional Development offers comprehensive preparation that will give you a real-world edge.
+To help you successfully transition from student to professional life, the University of Redlands’ Office of Career and Professional Development offers comprehensive preparation that will give you a real-world edge.